codegrits/CodeGRITS/docs/data.md

 **Comment**:

 - The `<selections>` element records data when the user selects a piece of code in the code editor.
-The data including the timestamp, the path of the file, the start position, the end position, and the selected text.
+The data includes the timestamp, the path of the file, the start position, the end position, and the selected text.

 ---